Ningde Fujian, China Travel Guide

 Tourist-oriented river transportation within Ningde city itself is limited.
 Some scenic areas might offer local boat tours, like exploring the coastline in Xiapu or short river excursions in specific parks (e.g., Yangjia Stream Scenic Area).
 These are usually arranged on-site for leisure rather than transport.
 Ningde does not typically feature funiculars or other highly unique forms of local transport like tuk-tuks or jeepneys.
 However, its unique landforms, like the Baishuiyang Scenic Area's riverbed plaza, offer their own distinctive 'walking on water' experience.

 This section is not applicable for international arrivals.
-As Ningde does not handle international passenger ferry or cruise traffic, there are no international immigration procedures at its seaports.
+As Ningde does not handle international passenger ferry or cruise traffic, there are no international immigration procedures at its peak seaports.

 Specific boat tours, like those exploring the Xiapu mudflats for photography or observation, are usually arranged directly with local operators at the site.
 These tours offer unique perspectives of the coastal landscape and local fishing culture.

 International Flights (from Fuzhou or Wenzhou airports): Arrive at the airport at least 2-3 hours before your scheduled international departure.
 This allows ample time for check-in, security screening, and immigration procedures.
-If you have checked baggage, allow extra the moment for the check-in process.
+If you have hold luggage, allow extra the moment for the check-in process.
 International departures include separate immigration and security checks.
 Transfers: If you travel from Ningde to Fuzhou or Wenzhou airport for an international flight, factor in the 1.5-2.5 hour travel time from Ningde to the airport, plus buffer time for potential traffic or train delays.

 Facilities: ticket offices, waiting areas with seating, restrooms, small shops, and food stalls.
 Security: Strict security checks are set up at the entrance to the station's waiting areas.
 Boarding: Usually closes 5-10 minutes before departure.